gerdis/toxic_comments_moderator/README.md

 If your message is classified as "toxic", you'll receive a notification that the message could not be sent.
 The application will also inform you which types/severity levels of "toxicity" (e.g. "general toxicity" for label *toxic*) were detected.
-Otherwise, you should receive a "Thank you for your message", and find the email in your inbox.
+Otherwise, you should receive a notification that your message was sent, and find the email in your inbox.

+If you need to get a lot of "toxicity" out of your system, feel free to send John multiple nasty messages - however, you shouldn't be able to send more than 3.

 # Credits